The Artemis II Mission

 Descent of the Orion crew module towards the Pacific Ocean with parachutes deployed, closing out the Artemis I mission on December 11th, 2022.
 Image credit: Josh Valcarcel

-Orion will partially do the latter using a technique called a skip re-entry.
+Well, actually, Orion will kind of do the latter using a technique called a skip re-entry.
 After jettisoning the service module, the crew module will dip into the atmosphere and use its lift to bounce back outward, dissipating much of its kinetic energy.
-It will then re-enter for the final descent.
+It will then re-enter again for the final descent.
 This maneuver allows for a more precise landing near the coast of San Diego, California.
-This technique dates back to the Apollo mission but their navigation and computing technology was not sufficient enough for precision needed.
+This technique dates back to the Apollo mission but their navigation and computing technology was not sufficient enough for the precision needed.
 Artemis II will be the first human-crewed mission to attempt this maneuver with modern guidance systems.

 The cone-shaped crew module is equipped with small thrusters that allow it to fine-tune its approach angle.
-It will enter the atmosphere heat shield first, slamming into the air at tens of thousands of kilometers per hour.
-Extreme friction and pressure will superheat the surrounding air, making the crew module appear as a fiery meteor.
-Reaching temperatures exceeding 2,700°C, the heat shield prevents the crew module from being incinerated (it was concerns about this component of Orion that led NASA to delay the Artemis II mission by a year).
-The same forces that generate heat will also slow the spacecraft rapidly.
-The Artemis crew, lying on their backs facing away from the direction of travel, will experience the highest G-forces of the mission, around 8-9 g, pressing them firmly into their seats.
+It will enter the atmosphere heat shield first, slamming into and tearing through the air at tens of thousands of kilometers per hour.
+Extreme pressure and friction will superheat the surrounding air, making the crew module appear as a fiery meteor.
+The heat shield will reach temperatures exceeding 2,700°C, burning away its ablative material in a controlled manner and preventing the crew module from being incinerated.
+The same force that generates heat will also slow the spacecraft rapidly.
+The Artemis crew, lying on their backs and facing away from the direction of travel, will experience the highest G-forces of the mission, around 8-9 g, pressing them firmly into their seats.

 Once Orion slows sufficiently, it will deploy a cluster of large parachutes to reduce its descent speed to less than 30 kilometers per hour.
 After splashdown into the Pacific Ocean, inflation devices will keep the crew module afloat.
 The U.S. Navy will recover the crew and spacecraft from the waters using a San Antonio-class amphibious transport dock.